S2-group/robot-runner/README.md

 <a name="native-install-guide"/>
 # Native install guide

 **NOTE:** This step is only necessary when you want to perform a **native experiment**.
-If you are only interested in simulating a ROS device, then your install is already completed if the above described test was successful.
+If you are only interested in simulating a ROS device, then your install is already completed if the [tests](#test-install-guide), that apply to your use case, were successful.

 <a name="test-install-guide"/>